-- My old favourite cheap and cheerful haunts include: ChopChop in Haymarket and Monster Mash in Forrest Road
+- My old favourite cheap and cheerful haunts include: ChopChop in Haymarket and Mum’s Comfort Food in Forrest Road.

 - If you’re shopping around Princes Street and need a place to escape for awhile, give the big coffee chains a miss and go to Fredericks, on Frederick St oddly enough.
-Lovely relaxed atmosphere and reasonably priced coffee, cake and light lunches
+Relaxed atmosphere and reasonably priced coffee, cake and light lunches.

-- Places close to Waverley Station for when you’ve just arrived and hank marvin’: The Doric pub does a great burger and I like the Malt Shovel on Cockburn Street mostly because it was the first pub I went to when I arrived in Edinburgh.
+- Places close to Waverley Station for when you’ve just arrived and hank marvin’: Cafe Musa on the Mound is great for lunch and/or cake.
+The Doric pub does a great burger and I like the Malt Shovel on Cockburn Street mostly because it was the first pub I went to when I arrived in Edinburgh.
 The Guildford Arms is beautiful pub with nice food and ales a’plenty.

 - Vegetarian food: You can’t go wrong at the salad bar at Hendersons on Hanover Street or David Bann.

 - The List is a great guide to finding things to eat, see and do in Edinburgh.
-I also love The Edinburgh Blog for local news and reviews.
+I also like Edinburgh Spotlight for local news and reviews.

 You want things to do that aren’t just eating?
 Oh.